 Below are some medical malpractice instances that have resulted in compensation;

 - Childbirth injuries.
-During delivery of a child, sometimes, sadly, things can go wrong.
+During the delivery of a child, sometimes, sadly, things can go wrong.
 And, a lifelong serious injury for the child can result.
-One such instance is a condition called Cerebral Palsy, this condition prevents the child’s brain developing normally, and is caused by a lack of oxygen during the birthing process.
-Compensation in these cases are significantly large, deservedly so, to help with costs of lifetime care.
+One such instance is a condition called Cerebral Palsy, this condition prevents the child’s brain from developing normally and is caused by a lack of oxygen during the birthing process.
+Compensation in these cases is significantly large, deservedly so, to help with the costs of lifetime care.

 - Medication errors are a common problem, especially in Irish hospitals.
 ‘In 2016 there were a total of 5,505 medication incidents reported across 50 acute hospitals, resulting in an average of 110 medication incidents per hospital.’ – State Claims Agency

-- Anaesthesia errors.
-A scary prospect is accidentally awaking during a surgery.
+- Anesthesia errors.
+A scary prospect is accidentally waking during surgery.
 Thankfully, this is a very rare occurrence; approximately 1 out of every 19,000 surgeries in Ireland and the UK.

 - Cosmetic surgery malpractice.
 One cosmetic surgery clinic in Dublin faced dozens of legal actions for a variety of surgical errors and malpractices — one woman died of a gastric band operation that went wrong.
 The surgery, Advanced Cosmetic Surgery (ACS) Ltd., has since been wound up and sold.

 - The above is not an exhaustive list of medical malpractice situations, so if you think you may have been a victim of medical malpractice you should speak to a medical negligence solicitor.

 The Medical Council Of Ireland set out guidelines for the expected duty of care of patients.